tns-research/llm-finance-framework/README.md

 ### Memory and Learning Dynamics
 **Investigation of temporal learning in sequential financial decisions**
+- Analysis of hierarchical memory systems (daily, weekly, monthly, quarterly, yearly summaries)
+- Assessment of multi-scale temporal learning and adaptation patterns
 - Analysis of historical context integration in LLM decision processes
-- Assessment of adaptive behavior based on performance feedback
+- Evaluation of adaptive behavior based on performance feedback
 - Evaluation of emotional state impacts on decision quality

 ### Probabilistic Calibration